LingUaan/LingSieve/README.md

   Status
   ======

   I've sieved 6,8x10^16 numbers in various ranges without any errors, that is 6.800.000 cycles.
 Once I run it for about 60 hours continuously without any problems, it just works as it is supposed to.
+The results were compared with the extensive prime sieve tables of Tomás Oliveira e Silva.

   Basic development is finsished.